DouMiaoO-Oo/note/readme.md

-This repository consists some notes directory that I update frequently.
+This repository consists some note directories that I update frequently.